Net-time/Domoticz_rpi_ultrasonic/README.md

 # Domoticz_rpi_ultrasonic
-Python plugin for a ultrasonic distance meter on Rasppberry Pi, includes custom icon.
+Python plugin for a ultrasonic distance meter on Raspberry Pi, includes custom icon.

 Accuracy will not be great as cpu load may interfere.